UK police to make arrests over BBC's "tsunami of filth"

 He said they were investigating three categories of offences; those that involved just Savile which made up the vast majority of cases; those involving Savile and others; and those which had no direct link to Savile.

-At this stage there was no evidence of any organized pedophile rings and offenders appeared to be opportunists, Spindler added.
+At this stage there was no evidence of any organised paedophile rings and offenders appeared to be opportunists, Spindler added.